B2B Sales: What is it, Best Strategies and Examples

 Account management involves nurturing existing relationships and seeking ways to increase sales and create long-term customer loyalty.
 It requires strong relationship-building, communication, and problem-solving skills to maintain B2B partnerships.

 Customer relationship management plays a big part in the buying process of account-based sales – since it's crucial to nurture existing customer relationships.
-Therefore, it is recommended to use proper software such as Hubspot for CRM.
+Therefore, it is recommended that proper software such as Hubspot be used for CRM.

 3. Consultative Selling